qgis/QGIS-Documentation/docs/user_manual/processing/modeler.rst

 #. :guilabel:`Inputs`: all the :ref:`input parameters <processing_inputs>` that could shape
    your model
 #. :guilabel:`Toolbox`: here you can find available :ref:`Processing algorithms <processing_algs>`.
-   It also includes input parameters that are part of those algorithms, use :guilabel:`Search...` box to find algorithms or inputs.
+   It also includes input parameters.
+Use :guilabel:`Search...` box to find algorithms or inputs.
 #. :guilabel:`Model Properties`: specify the name (required) of the model and
    the group in which it will be displayed in the :ref:`Processing Toolbox <processing.toolbox>`
 #. :guilabel:`Variables`: Models can contain dedicated :ref:`variables